charlie8230/postcss-map-values/README.md

 # postcss-map-values
-Replace existing CSS values using a style map
+Replace existing CSS values using a JSON map